 Bonn International Centre for Conversion (BICC): Germany

-TI contributed to the Training and Education on Small Arms (TRESA) project by designing training modules on Disarmament, Demobilisation and Reintegration of Ex-Combatants, as well as Small Arms and Youth.
+TI contributed to the Training and Education on Small Arms (TRESA) project in 2006, by designing training modules on Disarmament, Demobilisation and Reintegration of Ex-Combatants, as well as Small Arms and Youth.

 Geneva Centre for Security Policy (GCSP): Switzerland